h3rald/h3rald/contents/conver.md

 Projects in this stage are typically highly unstable, immature, and/or incomplete.
 As a result, releases within this stage:

-- MAY be of any magnitude
+- MAY be of any size.
-- MAY include breaking changes
+- MAY include breaking changes.
-- MAY include experimental content
+- MAY include new enhancements.

 ##### Operational (401-800)

 Projects in this stage are typically usable in production, although they MAY still improve substantially in terms of completeness, maturity, and stability.
 As a result, releases within this stage:

-- MAY be or magnitude S, M, or L, but not X
+- MAY be or size S, M, or L, but not X.
-- MAY include breaking changes
+- MAY include breaking changes.
-- MAY include experimental content
+- MAY include new enhancements.

-##### Established (801-C00)
+##### Consolidated (801-C00)

-Projects in this stage are typically regarded as sufficiently complete, mature and/or stable, although they may still improve to achieve a higher degree of completeness, maturity, and/or stability.
+Projects in this stage are typically regarded as reasonably complete, mature and/or stable, although they may still improve to achieve a higher degree of dependability.
 As a result, releases within this stage:

-- MAY be of magnitude S or M, but not L or X.
+- MAY be of size S or M, but not L or X.
 - MUST NOT include breaking changes.
-- MAY include experimental content.
+- MAY include new enhancements.

 ##### Bedrock (C01-1000)

 Projects in this stage are typically regarded as complete, mature, and/or stable.
 As a result, releases within this stage:

-- MAY be of magnitude S but not M, L, or X.
+- MAY be of size S but not M, L, or X.
 - MUST NOT include breaking changes.
-- MUST NOT include experimental content.
+- MUST NOT include new enhancements.

 Note that a score of 1000 MAY NOT be represented by Convergent Versioning, as it MAY NOT be reached.

-### Changelog
+### Dependency Management

-#### v300-5 (2026-06-07)

-- Added Changelog section.
-- Adjusted dependability stages to be inclusive (400, 800, C00, 1000).
+Assuming that two projects "A" and "B" both follow Convergent Versioning, if "B" depends on "A", then:

-- Clarified that a dependability score of 1000 cannot be represented or reached.
+- The dependability score of "A" MUST be higher than the one of "B".
-- Introduced alternative representations.
-- Improve wording throughout the document to clarify that _ConVer_ can be used as an abbreviation for Convergent Versioning.
-- Moved Dependability Stages under Specification.

-#### v100-D (2026-06-07)

-Initial release.
+- "B" MUST be compatible exactly with a specific version of "A", unless "A" is in _consolidated_ or _bedrock_ stage, in which case "B" MAY be compatible with any version of "A" with a score of 801 or higher (and therefore at least in _consolidated_ stage).

+### Alternative Decimal Format

+In cases when a the canonical format is deemed inconvenient or too cryptic for end users, an alternative decimal format MAY be used.
+In this case, a ConVer release MUST be formatted as follows:

+"v" followed by the conversion of the dependability score into exactly four decimal digits, followed by "-", followed by metadata expressed via three-letters.

+- The first letter of the metadata identifies the size, and MUST be one of: S, M, L, or X.
+- The second letter identifies the compatibility, and MUST be either B (breaking) or P (preserving).
+- The third letter identifies the purpose, and MUST be either E (enhancement) or M (maintenance).

+For example, **v13B-F** MAY be represented as **v0315-XBE**.

+### Converting a ConVer release to SemVer

+In situations where a SemVer like version is expected, such as in formats used by package managers and similar, a ConVer release MAY be converted into the corresponding SemVer-compliant release provides that the entire history project releases is known.

+To determine the exact SemVer version number of a ConVer project, do the following:
+- Count the number of _breaking_ releases; that SHALL be your major version number, unless the project is in _prototype_ stage, in which case the major version SHALL be set to 0.
+- Count the number of _enhancement_ releases after the last _breaking_ release (if any, or all if none); that SHALL be your minor version.
+- Count the number of _maintenance_ releases after the last _enhancement_ release (if any, or all if none); that SHALL be your patch version.

 ### About